Revature-Forge/Forge-Backend/README.md

 ## Data Tables, Models, and Controllers
 Each Model has its own respective Table and Controller as follows:
 - User
-    - This model stores the basic information about the users and is linked to portfolios in a one to many relationship
+    - This model stores the basic information about the users and is linked to portfolios in a one to many relationship.
 - Portfolio
-    - This model acts as a kind of header that all other fields eventually point to it is linked to a specific User on a many to on relationship and to the other fields in a one to many relationship
+    - This model acts as a kind of header that all other fields eventually point to it is linked to a specific User on a many to on relationship and to the other fields in a one to many relationship.
 - AboutMe
-    - This model contains basic contact information and a section for the user to store a quick bio about himself/herself
+    - This model contains basic contact information and a section for the user to store a quick bio about himself/herself.
 - Certification
     - This model contains the details of a certification earned by the User that they would like to include in the Portfolio.
 - Education
-    - This model stores the details of a degree earned by the User including the university name, degree type, and graduation date
+    - This model stores the details of a degree earned by the User including the university name, degree type, and graduation date.
 - Equivalency
     - This model stores information regarding an industry equivalency for a specified technology.
 - GitHub